about-code/about-code.github.io/_posts/2018-04-28-large-scale-angular.md

 touch README.md LICENSE.txt
 mkdir config packages scripts src
 ```

+> A note for Windows users: we are using the Unix commands `touch` for creating new empty files and `mkdir -p <path>` to create missing folders along a path specification.
+You may have to use the equivalent Windows Explorer operations to create files and directories.

 Now you should have a project folder which looks similar to this one:

 ```